Department Chair Appointment and Evaluation Policy

-Upon completion of the evaluation, the Dean shall meet with the Chair to discuss the evaluation.
-The Dean is responsible for forwarding the evaluation to Academic Personnel for inclusion in the Personnel Action File (PAF) at the same time a copy of the evaluation is given to the Provost and the Chair.
-This serves as notice that Academic Personnel will place the evaluation in the PAF five (5) calendar days after receipt.
+Upon completion of the Year 3 evaluation, the Dean shall meet with the Chair to discuss the evaluation.
+The Dean is responsible for forwarding the evaluation to University Personnel for inclusion in the Personnel Action File (PAF), and, at the same time, a copy of the evaluation is given to the Provost and the Chair.
+This dissemination of the performance evaluation serves as notice that University Personnel will place the evaluation in the PAF five (5) calendar days after receipt.
 The Chair may submit a response or rebuttal in writing within ten (10) calendar days of receipt of the evaluation.
-This shall not require that evaluation timelines be extended.
+Submission of a rebuttal or response shall occur within the evaluation timeline.

 Chairs may resign or be removed from office.
 If a Chair resigns before completion of the term of office, the vacancy shall be filled consistent with the provisions set out in Sections 3.00 or 7.00 of this policy, whichever is appropriate.